alirezadaghigh99/PL-Project/README.md

 # CE40364 Project
 An interpreter written in Racket for a given programming language.
-This code is developed [CE40364 (Design of Programming Languages) Course Project.](http://ce.sharif.edu/courses/99-00/1/ce364-1/index.php)
+This code is developed for [CE40364 (Design of Programming Languages) Course Project.](http://ce.sharif.edu/courses/99-00/1/ce364-1/index.php)

 ## Getting Started
 - Download and install DrRacket based on your platform.([here](https://download.racket-lang.org/))